Skip to content

 What are the guiding principles for this project?

-- No literals should be used anywhere in the code - All variables should be defined outside the code in a file that reflects the environment being deployed.
+1. No literals should be used anywhere in the code - All variables should be defined outside the code in a file that reflects the environment being deployed.
 This allows the same code to accommodate all customers, and it allows our customers to use the same code for all of their environments.
 This ensures consistency across environments with the ability to customize environments by simply changing the variables file.
+It also greatly simplifies our pipelines allowing us to use the same pipeline for all environments by simply changing the variables file that is used for each environment.

 Why do we wrap every resource in its own module?

-This AWS best practices document says to avoid wrapping single resources in modules, however, we have found that if we want to have consistent references to resources whether we are creating them or referencing an existing resource provided by a customer, it requires that we wrap resources in a module so we can normalize the output.
-This may not be the best practice, but it is the best practice for our use case.
+This AWS best practices document says to avoid wrapping single resources in modules, however, we have found that if we want to have consistent references to resources whether we are creating them or referencing an existing resource provided by a customer, the abstraction is required for normalizing the output of resource and data blocks.
+It also prevents the need to ever change a module name, which would have significant implications for the Terraform state file, potentially causing resources to be destroyed and recreated.

 What branching strategy should be used for this project?